The 2018 Writer’s Workshop was a great learning experience for everyone. Here’s what some of this years’ attendees had to say:

 Life Paths Promising Author Award

-We are offering one scholarship for an author that focuses on under-served or disadvantaged communities.
-The scholarships covers the cost of Writer’s Workshop registration.
+The scholarships cover the cost of Writer’s Workshop registration.
 Eligibility is limited to current students (Undergraduate, Masters, and PhD students), post-baccalaureate fellows, and post-doctoral fellows.
 Scholarship winners are expected to attend the entire workshop.
-Click here to apply for the scholarship!